josch/findunusedbd/README.md

 Both passes are done for `--arch-all` and `--no-arch-all`.
 Any unused dependencies can then be found by investigating the `*.arch-all.unusedbd.real` and `*.no-arch-all.unusedbd.real`.
 The result from the former can permanently be dropped from the `Build-Depends`.
-The result from the latter can be added to `Build-Depends-Indep`.
+The result from the latter can be moved to `Build-Depends-Indep`.

 Schroot setup